fardeenshroff/Learn-Swift-Step-by-Step-for-Beginners/README.md

 ## License
 This repository is licensed under the [MIT License](LICENSE).
 See the LICENSE file for more details.

 ---

 Happy Coding with Swift! 🚀

+---

+## Disclaimer

+The programming languages, resources, downloads, and links provided in this repository are the property of their respective owners, creators, and contributors.
+This repository is intended solely for educational purposes to help learners gain an understanding of each language, how to download and install the required tools, and how to start programming effectively.

+The content shared is purely for learning and informational purposes and is not intended to infringe on any copyrights or intellectual property rights.
+If you are the rightful owner of any resource or content and wish to have it removed, please contact me directly, and I will promptly take the necessary actions to comply with your request.

+All credit for the resources, libraries, and tools mentioned in this repository belongs to their respective authors.

+---